vyomasystems-lab/challenges-NAvi349/level1_design2/README.md

         return 0
 ```

-- After a detect a `1011` sequence, we remove *except the last bit*.
+- After a detect a `1011` sequence, we remove the subsequence.
-- So, this facilitates the detection of overlapping non-sequences.
+- This facilitates the detection of overlapping non-sequences.
-- This `1` bit can be the beginning of the next valid sequence.

 ```python
 def format_seq(input_seq):